 "Don't do your child's work for them or keep track of deadlines for them," warns Young.
 "Even school-aged children can learn to remember test dates and classroom projects.
 By middle school, your child should be managing their schoolwork largely on their own with only as-needed help."

-Helicopter parents have a tendency to step in for their children anytime a conflict arises, instead of letting their children learn how to problem solve.
+Helicopter parents have a tendency to step in for their children anytime conflict arises, instead of letting their children learn how to problem-solve.
 "Encourage your children to solve their own problems by asking them to contemplate potential solutions," says Young.

 Helicopter parents have a tendency to be overprotective.
 Young warns to not manage your child's relationships or communications.
 Instead, give them the appropriate space to learn social skills and test out the waters of the real world.
 Rather than save children from outside dangers, overbearing tendencies can encourage children to rebel later in life.

 5. You Impose Your Values Onto Your Child.